 Shelby Moneer, MS, CHES

 Shelby Moneer joined the MRF team in August of 2010 to oversee the education program.
-As the Director of Education, Shelby spearheads the development, management, communication and assessment of all service-related programs and activities for the MRF.
+As the Director of Education, Shelby spearheads the development, implementation and assessment of all service-related programs and activities for the MRF.
 She directs all aspects of the MRF's nationwide education program, which includes a primary focus in patient education and support, as well as programs that focus on the prevention and awareness of melanoma.
-Shelby coordinates the educational teleconferences and nationwide patient symposia, which are focused on educating melanoma patients, family members and health care providers.
-She also plays a role in writing the MRF’s website content, interacting with the online community and is the manager of the MRF's research grant award program.
+These programs range from in-person events, virtual events and include a wide variety of print materials, all of which are free to the public.
+Shelby also plays a role in writing the MRF’s website content, interacting with the online community and is the manager of the MRF's research grant program.